• Skip to primary navigation

 Example: Capital gains and the tax implications of getting married

-Capital gains tax (CGT) is tax at your marginal tax rate that applies when you sell an asset like property or shares.
+Capital gains tax (CGT) is a tax that is applied when you sell an asset like property or shares.
 However, your main residence or “family home” is exempt from this tax.
-This means that if you sell your home for $200,000 profit, none of that contributes to your taxable income.
+This means that if you sell your home for a profit, none of that contributes to your taxable income.

-However, this exemption only applies to a “main residence”.
-And a couple, like an individual, can only have one “main residence” so they can only claim the CGT exemption for one home (if it is sold).
+Since this exemption only applies to a “main residence”, a couple can only have one “main residence”.
+This means they can only claim the CGT exemption for the sale of one home.
 Alternatively, the couple can choose to apportion the CGT between the two properties.

 If you still have questions about the tax implications of getting married or what you need to include on your tax return, just ask!
 Our expert team of accountants can quickly determine your obligations and help ensure you get your return right.